-Rather than use a single textbook, all assigned readings for this class can be found within a course reader that you will receive at the start of the semester as well as on online via our course webpage on Blackboard.
+Rather than rely on a single textbook, assigned readings for this class will be drawn from a variety of different sources, copies of which will be made available to you online through our course webpage on Blackboard.

-Reading responses should be submitted in the form of a printed copy at the start of class on the day they are due.
-They should be written in response to that day's assigned reading.
+Reading responses should be submitted through Blackboard by or before 8am on the day they are listed as due in our class schedule.
+They should be written in response to the assigned reading for that day.
 Assignments submitted late will, as a rule, not be accepted.
-Reading responses should consist of two substantial but not interminably long paragraphs, each devoted to a particular purpose.
+Reading responses should consist of a minimum of two substantial but not interminably long paragraphs, each devoted to a particular purpose.

-The first paragraph should aim to provide an overview of the main argument(s) made in the assigned reading and further include a summary of both the key points and accompanying evidence presented by the author in support of his or her conclusions.
+The first paragraph should aim to provide an overview of the main argument(s) made in the assigned reading and further include a summary of both the key points and accompanying evidence presented by the author in support of his/her/their claims.

-The second paragraph provides you with an opportunity to offer your own detailed analysis of the assigned reading.
-Focus here on whether or not you found the author to be effective in presenting and proving his or her case based upon the structure and content of the argument.
+This should then be followed by a second paragraph that provides you with an opportunity to offer your own detailed analysis of the assigned reading.
+Focus here on whether or not you found the author to be effective in presenting and proving their case based upon the structure and content of the argument.
 Feel free, moreover, to comment upon the style and clarity of the author's writing, as well as to mention whether the assigned reading generated any questions, problems, or lingering doubts in your mind that you wish to note.